Last Updated on January 27, 2023 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Do you have a student enrolled in a California charter school?
+Is a student in the family enrolled in a California charter school?
 Has the student been told they were not meeting the charter attendance or demerit requirements and that they could be disenrolled soon?
 What is this all about?
-Do parents have any rights?
+Do parents or students have any rights?

 Charter Schools Are Schools of Choice